CX Spotlight is a series where we meet with CX professionals and practitioners to find out about their journey, ideologies, inspirations, and more.

 That’s got to be empathy, without any doubt.
 Empathy is key to really understanding your customers and guests, anticipating their needs, and creating experiences that solve their problems.

 The best live customer service staff are masterful at interpreting body language and verbal cues to personalize a service experience.
-We’ve all had the restaurant server who knew just how long to stay at your table, when to fill your drinks, when to clear your table, and when to bring the check.
+We’ve all had that restaurant server who knew just how long to stay at your table, when to fill your drinks, when to clear your table, and when to bring the check.
 It seemed like they were reading your mind, didn’t it?!

 3. How important is organization-wide buy-in for the success of a CX program?

-You can’t deliver great customer experiences without end-to-end buy in.
+You can’t deliver great customer experiences without end-to-end buy-in.
 The C-Suite team has to endorse and champion the CX vision.
 Then there needs to be robust training and recognition to bring this vision to life (hopefully by including a dedicated CX executive to lead the mission).
 Finally, your frontline leadership and associates have to be ready to deliver on goals aligned to this vision – and be held accountable.

 The one thing that is often missing during annual goal-setting meetings is reviewing customer satisfaction.
 Most companies are focused mainly on financial metrics.
 While that’s completely fine, you also have to be sure to have KPIs around employee retention, customer satisfaction, and leadership development.